qorix-group/process_description/process/standards/aspice_40/aspice.rst

       For guidance on how to perform process improvements see the Process Improvement process (PIM.3).

-.. needextend:: "process/process_model/standards/aspice" in docname
+.. needextend:: docname is not None and "process/standards/aspice" in docname :+tags: aspice
-   :+tags: aspice

 Appendix